Overview

 - Step 1: Create or Select an Index

-to add single files or entire directories.
-PreferBOT_GIT:
+Use ADD_DOCUMENTSto add single files or entire directories.
+PreferBOT_GIT:paths for repository sources.

 Integration Relevance